Pengwei-Yang/mig-lab-website/_members/pengweiyang.md

   orcid: 0000-0001-7961-2381
 ---

 **Hi there!👋 I am a Ph.D. student at University of Electronic Science and Technology of China, supervised by Prof. [Guoqing Wang](https://faculty.uestc.edu.cn/wangguoqing2/zh_CN/index.htm).
-Previously, I worked as an Algorithm Engineer at East Hope Group (China) and as a Research Associate in the Sensors, Clouds, and Services Laboratory (SCSLab) at the University of Sydney.
-Many thanks to Prof. [Tongliang Liu](https://tongliang-liu.github.io/) and my Master's supervisor, Prof. [Athman Bouguettaya](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/athman-bouguettaya.html), for their continuous support and guidance.**
+Previously, I worked as an Algorithm Engineer at East Hope Group (China) and as a Research Associate in the Sensors, Clouds, and Services Laboratory (SCSLab) at the University of Sydney.**

 **My research centers on time-series analysis and multimodal learning.
 I am always open to interesting research collaborations and discussions.
 Feel free to connect with me!**